felixhao28/JSCPP/README.md

 mydebugger.variable();
 ```

 A full interactive example is available in *demo/debug.coffee*.
-Use `node demo/debug A+B -debug` to debug "A+B" test.
+Use `node -harmony demo/debug A+B -debug` to debug "A+B" test.

 ### With a modern browser